slateci/slateci.github.io/_posts/2023-06-15-globus-compute.md

 $ python3 result.py <uuid>
 ```

-This will print the result of your function, "Hello world!"
+This will print the result of your function, "Hello World!"

+For more information about running functions with your Globus Compute Endpoint, visit [https://funcx.readthedocs.io/en/latest/Tutorial.html](https://funcx.readthedocs.io/en/latest/Tutorial.html).